eprover/eprover/README.md

 The Equational Theorem Prover E
 ===============================

-This is the README file for version 3.0 "Shangri-La" of the E equational theorem prover.
+This is the README file for version 3.1 "Singbulli" of the E equational theorem prover.
 This version of E is free software, see the file COPYING for details about the license and the fact that THERE IS NO WARRANTY!